-This function has been booked directly to the general cost centre with no activity or project data to reconcile costs.
-The costs data provided is based on an allocation using the average hours per task (AHT) from FY2013 multiplied by the volume from corporate records of the number of services generated.
+This function has been booked directly to the general cost centre with no activity or project data to reconcile costs so the calculation has been based on average administration time associated with the generic project type.

-As the data is not available at the discrete service level, the allocation method utilised when preparing the Reset RIN was again utilised for FY2014 splits with input from the relevant business breaking the services into required discrete service subcategories.
+As the data is not available at the discrete service level, an allocation method was developed with input from the relevant business unit breaking the services into required discrete service subcategories.